-THOMPSON, William S. (fl 1902-1910) was recorded as an architect for a variety of buildings in the Annex and Harbord Village neighbourhoods of west Toronto.
+THOMPSON, William Snowdon (1847-1928) was recorded as an architect for a variety of buildings in the Annex and Harbord Village neighbourhoods of west Toronto.
 His name also appears as a real estate agent during this period, and he may have designed, and then sold off a variety of projects which are credited to him from 1902 onwards.
+Born in South Shields, Co.
+Durham, England on 24 August 1847, he emigrated to Canada in 1866, and was recorded as a Contractor in Toronto in 1881, but by 1891 he was listed as a Real Estate Agent in that city.
+He retired after 1910 and died in Toronto on 5 May 1928 (death records for York County - Toronto - 1928).
+Thompson was later buried at Mount Pleasant Cemetery in Toronto.

 BRUNSWICK AVENUE, near Bloor Street West, two pairs of semi-detached houses for Mrs. M.S.
 Thompson, 1902 (C.R., xiii, 6 August 1902, 3)